daily-demos/custom-video-daily-react-hooks/README.md

 The second post in the series covers how to build a [prejoin UI](https://www.daily.co/blog/add-a-prejoin-ui-to-a-custom-video-app-with-the-daily-react-hooks-library-part-2/).
 The code relevant to this post can be found in the [v2.0](https://github.com/daily-demos/custom-video-daily-react-hooks/tree/v2.0) tag.

 The third post in the series covers how to build a [custom chat widget](https://www.daily.co/blog/add-chat-to-your-custom-video-app-with-daily-react-hooks-part-3/).
+The code relevant to this post can be found in the [v3.0](https://github.com/daily-demos/custom-video-daily-react-hooks/tree/v3.0) tag.

 All features mentioned above are available on `main`.
 Earlier versions exclude later features.